-Tim Burton has done some pretty bland commentary tracks in the past.
-He has always been on his own before and doesn’t quite know what to talk about.
-He tends to repeat himself and let long pauses stretch out before he gets going again talking about things.
-Still, you know that he must be an interesting person who has a lot to say.
-That’s why I thought it was a smart movie to have an interviewer guide him through the film.
+Director Tim Burton has done some pretty bland commentary tracks in the past.
+He has previously always been on his own and never quite knows what to talk about.
+He tends to repeat himself and lets long pauses stretch out before he thinks of something to say, and when he does, it's not very profound.

 7. Pirates of the Caribbean: The Curse of the Black Pearl

 This film too has many commentary tracks to choose from.
 My favorite, besides the one where Keira Knightley and Jack Davenport discuss only the scenes that they were in together, is the one recorded by director Gore Verbinski and Captain Jack Sparrow himself, Johnny Depp.

 Depp really comes out of his shell to aid Verbinski in talking about what it was like to make this surprise hit.
 They really give you a sense of what it’s like to film out on open water in the Caribbean and how they came up with the character development, particularly for Depp’s.
 He even talks about some features that didn’t make it in, such as his desire to have Sparrow’s nose having been cut off and reattached at one point and what a controversy his gold teeth were with the studio, among his other mannerisms.